CrunchyData/postgres-operator/docs/content/tutorial/delete-cluster.md

 ## Keep the PostgreSQL Data Directory

-You may also want to delete your PostgreSQL cluster data directory, which is the core of your database, but remove any actively running Pods.
+You may also want to keep your PostgreSQL cluster data directory, which is the core of your database, but remove any actively running Pods.
 This can be accomplished with the `--keep-data` flag.
 For example, to keep the data directory of the `hippo` cluster:

 ```
 pgo delete cluster hippo --keep-data